Hazel: Secure and Efficient Disaggregated Storage: 's evaluation

-Latency overheads for integrity stay within 30\% of bare metal and reach around 10\% overhead at the higher percentiles.
-The almost constant 9us overheads are caused mainly by the encryption.
-For freshness, these overheads grow earlier as additional checks are conducted on the data, such as comparing them to the tree values, and adding network freshness protections.
-These can create contention, which results in a shift in the distribution.
-Freshness behaves identically to integrity, apart from percentiles 50-80, where the overheads vary between 30 and 260\%.
+Latency overheads for integrity remain within 30\% and reach around 10\% at the higher percentiles.
+The almost constant 9 µs overhead is mainly due to encryption.
+For freshness, overheads grow earlier as additional checks are conducted on the data, such as comparing to the tree, and adding network freshness protections.
+These can create contention, leading to a shift in the distribution.
+Freshness behaves identically to integrity, except in the 50-80 percentile range, where the overheads increase by 32-56 µs.